Despite the overwhelming nature of this feat, the truth of the matter is, you absolutely can fix a broken marriage

 When things are rocky is when we tend to be the most critical and sensitive.

 This can lead to us blowing things out of proportion and cause more fights.

 Remember that healing a broken marriage does not happen in a microwave, but rather in a crockpot.

-It will take time and commitment to resolve your issues, so don’t expect a miracle to happen in only a month’s time!
+It will take time and commitment to resolving your issues, so don’t expect a miracle to happen in only a month’s time!

-Put these tips into practice to take the right steps to not only saving your marriage, but rebuilding the love between you and your spouse.
+Put these tips into practice to take the right steps to not only fix marriage but rebuild the love between you and your spouse.